Tornado

 What to Do During a Tornado WARNING

 for updated information.
-If the electricity should go out, you will
+If the electricity should go out,

 still be able to receive emergency information.

 and other flying objects.
-Tornadoes can change direction, intensity,
+Tornadoes can change direction,

 and speed very quickly.
 The tornado may be approaching your area.

 table, and hold on to it.
-Sturdy furniture will help protect you from
+Sturdy furniture will help protect

 falling debris.
-If tornado wind enters the room and the object moves, holding
+If tornado wind enters the room and the object moves,

 on with one hand will help you move with it, keeping you protected.

 or flying objects.
-Your head and neck are more easily injured than
+Your head and neck are more easily injured

 other parts of your body.
 Protect them as much as you can.

-Stay away from windows.
-Opening windows allows damaging winds to
+- Stay away from windows.
+Opening

 enter the structure.
-Leave the windows alone; instead, immediately go to
+Leave the windows alone; instead, immediately go

 a safe place.
-It is a myth that tornadoes cause houses to explode due to
+It is a myth that tornadoes cause houses to explode due

 changes in air pressure.
 Flying debris can shatter glass.
 Violent winds